Constructing a Confidence Interval for the Fraction Who Benefit from Treatment, Using Randomized Trial Data

-The fraction who benefit from treatment is defined as the proportion of patients whose potential outcome under treatment is better than that under control.
-Statistical inference for this parameter is challenging since it is only partially identifiable, even in our context of a randomized trial.
-We propose and evaluate a new method for constructing a confidence interval for the fraction who benefit, when the outcome is ordinal-valued (with binary outcomes as a special case).
-This confidence interval procedure is proved to be pointwise consistent.
-Our method does not require any assumptions about the joint distribution of the potential outcomes, although it has the flexibility to incorporate a wide range of user-defined assumptions.
-A potential advantage of our approach is that, unlike existing confidence interval methods for partially identified parameters (such as m-out-of-n bootstrap and subsampling), we do not need to select m or the subsample size, which is generally a challenging problem.
-Our method is based on a stochastic optimization technique involving a second order, asymptotic approximation that, to the best of our knowledge, has not been applied to biomedical studies.
-This approximation leads to statistics that are solutions to quadratic programs, and so they can be computed efficiently using existing optimization tools.
-In all of our simulations, our method attains the nominal coverage probability or higher, and can have substantially narrower average width compared to the m-out-of-n bootstrap.
-We also apply our method to a completed trial data set of a new surgical intervention for severe stroke.
+The fraction who benefit from treatment is the proportion of patients whose potential outcome under treatment is better than that under control.
+Inference on this parameter is challenging since it is only partially identifiable, even in our context of a randomized trial.
+We propose a new method for constructing a confidence interval for the fraction, when the outcome is ordinal or binary.
+Our confidence interval procedure is pointwise consistent.
+It does not require any assumptions about the joint distribution of the potential outcomes, although it has the flexibility to incorporate various user-defined assumptions.
+Unlike existing confidence interval methods for partially identifiable parameters (such as m-out-of-n bootstrap and subsampling), our method does not require selection of m or the subsample size.
+It is based on a stochastic optimization technique involving a second order, asymptotic approximation that, to the best of our knowledge, has not been applied to biomedical studies.
+This approximation leads to statistics that are solutions to quadratic programs, which can be computed efficiently using optimization tools.
+In simulation, our method attains the nominal coverage probability or higher, and can have substantially narrower average width than m-out-of-n bootstrap.
+We apply it to a trial of a new intervention for stroke.

 Biostatistics | Statistical Methodology